 So, this PSA is prompted by a post I saw on Facebook the other day.
 DIYP has permission to show you the post and images here, but they’ve asked that we remove their name.

 As noted in the post, the card was ordered by a friend.
 And what he received was definitely not a genuine card.
-You can see above that the font is obviously different from the original card, as well as the general spacing.
+You can see above that the font and sd card symbols are obviously different from the original card, as well as the general spacing.
 Also, the little * is missing next to “95MB/s” for the little “Doesn’t really go as high as 95MB/sec in both directions” disclaimer.
 The locking tab is also a different colour, and he says that on the reverse side the pins are misaligned and the usual serial number and markings are missing.

 Fake SanDisk (and other manufacturers) cards have been around so long that eBay even has a page to help you identify whether you’ve bought a fake card.
 There are also apps available to display the card’s information to see if it really is genuine, too.